NoLtour/Uni-notes/(Year 1,2) Mechanics structures and materials/Year 1/Dynamics 1/6UU Vibration/types of dampening (dynamics).md

 #### What are the
 ## Types of dampening (dynamics)
-This is the same as [[types of dampening (differentuially modeeled oscillator)]], here we can define:
+This is the same as [[types of dampening (differentially modelled oscillator)]], here we can define:

 > ### $$ \zeta = \frac{c}{c_{crit}} $$
 >> where: